M-Tuning: Prompt Tuning with Mitigated Label Bias in Open-Set Scenarios: Experiments

-To show the effectiveness of the proposed CTT on large-scale datasets, we compare the results by setting the number of classes in each group $N_C \in [10, 20, 30, 40, 1000]$ in Fig.~\ref{fig:CTT_verify}.
-Note that $N_C=1000$ refers to the setting that M-Tuning and inference are performed directly on large datasets without grouping according to Eq.~\ref{eq:group_rule}.
-The results under the settings $N_C \in [10, 20, 30, 40]$ are almost better than those under $N_C=1000$.
-In particular, the closed-set accuracy results are the worst when $N_C=1000$.
+of CTT To show the effectiveness of the proposed CTT on large-scale datasets, we compare the results by setting the number of classes in each group $N_C \in [10, 20, 30, 40, 1000]$ in the Fig.~\ref{fig:CTT_verify}.
+Because the numbers of closed-set classes of ImageNet-100, ImageNet-200 and ImageNet-LT are 100, 200, 1000, respectively, setting $N_C=1000$ refers to that M-Tuning and inference are performed directly on large datasets without grouping according to Eq.~\ref{eq:group_rule}, that is $G=1$.
+The closed-set accuracy under the settings $N_C \in [10, 20, 30, 40]$ are almost better than those under $N_C=1000$ ($G=1$).
+In particular, the closed-set accuracy results are the lowest when $N_C=1000$ ($G=1$).
 The comparisons verify the effectiveness of the proposed CTT, which decomposes M-Tuning directly on large datasets into multiple independent M-Tuning on groups with fewer classes, contributing to the improved performance on large datasets.
 Besides, from the ablations on the number of classes in each group $N_C$, the highest AUROC results on the three datasets are achieved by setting $N_C=20$.

+On the contrary, more groups would result in more prompts and tuning costs.
+In the proposed M-Tuning, the computation complexity for each single group is fixed.
+After leading the CTT strategy, the computation complexity is $G$ times that of a single group.
+According to the results in the Fig.~\ref{fig:CTT_verify}, CTT mainly affects the accuracy of closed-set classification, compared with the AUROC.
+To make a balance between the computation efficiency and the performance, the trade-off setting is to set $N_C$ as 40.